DeFi vs. Traditional Finance

 What Is Decentralized Finance?

-Traditional finance primarily operates under a Centralized Finance (CeFi) model and this is the main point of difference.
-Decentralized finance (DeFi) is a new financial technology built on a blockchain.
-This financial system consists of digital assets, protocols, decentralized applications (dApps), and smart contracts.
-It uses these technologies to transfer money and verify transactions.
+Decentralized finance (DeFi) is a new financial technology built on blockchain technology.
+It consists of digital assets, protocols, and smart contracts.
+DeFi uses these technologies to transfer money and verify transactions.

 How Does Decentralized Finance Work?

 DeFi started gaining popularity after Ethereum’s 2015 launch.
-Since then, developers have built many decentralized finance apps (dApps) using smart contracts, and the amount of money locked in DeFi also keeps increasing.
-Ethereum and Bitcoin are among the most popular cryptocurrencies in the decentralized finance world.
+Since then, developers have built many decentralized finance apps (dApps).
+These decentralized applications function using smart contracts.

-Decentralized finance is trying to replace today’s financial system that involves intermediaries.
+Decentralized finance is trying to replace today’s financial system, which involves intermediaries.
 It also has complex security systems to ensure secure transactions.

-Today, the main use case of DeFi is lending and borrowing.
+Today, the main use cases for DeFi are lending and borrowing.
 Here are some of the most popular decentralized finance apps today:

 How Can You Use Decentralized Finance?